Facebook Skip to main content

 Foster Global Ambassadors (FGAs) and Fostering Global Connections Program

 As a Foster Inbound Exchange student, you will be paired with a Foster Global Ambassador (FGA).
 An FGA is a Foster School undergraduate student who is here to help orient you to the UW, Foster School, and Seattle.
 The FGAs and the Foster Inbound Exchange students will participate in fun, social activities on-campus and off-campus as part of the Fostering Global Connections Program.
 The goal of this program is to introduce the Foster Inbound Exchange students to the American lifestyle and UW culture that you might not experience independently.
-You can choose to engage as much or as little as you wish with your Foster Global Ambassador and the events that are part of the Foster Global Connections Program.
+You can choose to engage as much or as little as you wish with your Foster Global Ambassador and the events that are part of the Fostering Global Connections Program.
 You will be electronically introduced to your Foster Global Ambassador a few weeks before the start of the quarter.

 Opportunities to get involved